 Staying away might be a good idea for some things in life, but it's a bad idea when it comes to delving into the equities market in your financial life - by not investing in companies around the world through the purchase of shares on the stock market, you are denying your financial self and your portfolio one of the best ways regular individuals can have a piece of the global financial pie and ride the wave of global growth over the long term.
 Without investing in stocks, you're not going to benefit when global GDP increases - you're going to have to rely either solely on your own labor income or a bit of interest income you'll earn by letting other people use your capital.
 Buying shares of good firms around the world, however, will allow you to literally have an ownership state in the global economy.

 So, if you don't know anything about stocks today, it's time to learn.
 Fortunately, you're already ahead of many others because you're here reading this on this website - you've already taken a crucial first step.
 Next, you'll want to pursue around Pennies and Pounds a bit more in a free-form way to just get a feel of the kind of stock-related information that is out there.
 Once you've got a general conception, a book or two will prove quite useful in helping you delve deeper and learn more about personal finance and the stock market.
 Never underestimate the importance of learning about personal finance - your financial life is a key part of your overall life and not spending any time in studying up is as foolish as not going to school but expecting to do well in the job market.

-2. You've Tried Stocks in the Past but Have Been Burned and Scarred
+2. You've Invested in the Stock Market in the Past, but You've Been Burned and Remain Scarred

 Maybe you do know about stocks.
 Maybe you've even ventured out into the equities market in the past.
 And maybe you've been burned by it.
 Maybe you've